whitman-books-online/whitman-books-online/docs/source/dev-docs/api-guide.rst

 ############

 | *Written by Sean Miller.*
-| *Converted to reStructured Text by Tyler Phillips.*
+| *Converted to reStructuredText by Tyler Phillips.*

 *Updated 2018-04-11.*